viancpolymtl/qsmell-cirq/README.md

 q-reg-2} & x() & x() &
 ```

-This manual step could not, at the time of writing this document, be automatized as different programs could be coded differently.
-For example, although `qc` is a standard name of the variable that holds a `QuantumCircuit` object, it might have been namely differently or it might be under a method of the program itself.
+This manual step could not be automatized at the time of writing this document as different programs could be coded differently.
+For example, although `qc` is a standard variable name that holds a `QuantumCircuit` object, it might have been named differently, or it might be under a method of the program itself.
 For example, to get the `QuantumCircuit` object of the [`vqd` program](https://github.com/Qiskit/qiskit-terra/blob/0.21.0/qiskit/algorithms/eigen_solvers/vqd.py), one would have to invoke the [`construct_circuit` method](https://github.com/Qiskit/qiskit-terra/blob/0.21.0/qiskit/algorithms/eigen_solvers/vqd.py#L408) of the `vqd` class to retrieve its `QuantumCircuit` object.

-Once the **execution matrix** has been generated, to compute, e.g., the LC smell metric, QSmell first computes the maximum number of operations in any qubit (any row in the matrix).
-In above example, such maximum is three in qubit `q-reg-0`, for example.
-It then performs a similar procedure to compute the maximum number of operations that are performed simultaneous (i.e., in the same timestamp/column).
-The maximum number of operations (i.e., three) are performed in the first and second column.
+Once the **execution matrix** has been generated to compute, e.g., the LC smell metric, QSmell first computes the maximum number of operations in any qubit (any row in the matrix).
+In the above example, such maximum is three in qubit `q-reg-0`, for example.
+It then performs a similar procedure to compute the maximum number of operations performed simultaneously (i.e., in the same timestamp/column).
+The maximum number of operations (i.e., three) are performed in the first and second columns.
 Finally, the LC metric is (1 - 0.03512)^{3 * 3} = 0.725.

 ### Static Analysis

 As the information of the quantum backend (see lines 14-16 of the running example) is not kept in the quantum circuit object itself, QSmell performs a static analysis for smell metrics NC and LPQ.
 It takes a source code `.py` file and analysis it using [Python AST](https://docs.python.org/3.7/library/ast.html).
-To compute the LPQ smell metric for the running example, QSmell first finds all calls to the `transpile` method in the program's under analysis AST and then counts how many do not define the `initial_layout` parameter.
+To compute the LPQ smell metric for the running example, QSmell first finds all calls to the `transpile` method in the program's under analyzis AST and then counts how many do not define the `initial_layout` parameter.

 ## Installation